88-degrees/Book-of-Changes/e5b1afzhun.md

-# Zhūn ䷂
+# ䷂ Zhūn

 * Difficulty at the Beginning

-> Chinese: 屯 ䷂ zhūn
+> Chinese: zhūn 屯 ䷂

 <a id="p-62"/>

 <img src="shapes/03.10.jpg" width="101" alt="屯">

-**Zhūn ䷂** (indicates that in the case which it presupposes) there will be great progress and success, and the advantage will come from being correct and firm.
+**䷂ Zhūn** (indicates that in the case which it presupposes) there will be great progress and success, and the advantage will come from being correct and firm.
 (But) any movement in advance should not be (lightly) undertaken.
 There will be advantage in appointing feudal princes.

 1.<a id="3.1"/> The first `NINE`, undivided, shows the difficulty (its subject has) in advancing.
 It will be advantageous for him to abide correct and firm; advantageous (also) to be made a feudal ruler.